-5. Disclosure of corporate social responsibility information.
+5 Disclosure of corporate social responsibility information.
 The Company may disclose information in the annual report or separate reports submitted in conjunction with the annual report to Bapepam-LK, such as sustainability report or corporate social responsibility report.
-130 VII.
-Audited Annual Financial Statement 1. annual report shall be prepared in accordance The financial statements shall be required to carry a statement of accountability to the Financial Statements as set out in Rule or Regulation Number VIII.G.11 or Rule Number X.E.1.
-138 VIII Signature of the Board of Commissioners a nd Board of Directors 1. report that must directly autographed by all The validation sheet completed with a signature is intended to meet the following rules: The annual report shall be signed by all members of the Board of Commissioners and Board of Directors that are being served.
+130 V .
+Audited Annual Financial Statement 1 Annual Financial Statements contained in the annual report shall be prepared in accordance with Financial Accounting Standards in Indonesia, which has been audited by the Accountant.
+138 VI /III.
+Signature of the Board of Commissioners and Board of Directors 1 report that must directly autographed by all The validation sheet completed with a signature is intended to meet the following rules: The annual report shall be signed by all members of the Board of Commissioners and Board of Directors that are being served.
 Signature referred above shall be putted on a separate sheet in the annual report where the sheet must include a statement that referred to the Board of Commissioners and Board of Directors are fully responsible for the accuracy of the content of the annual report, in accordance with Form Number X.K.6-1 Attachment of Bapepam-LK Number X.K.6.
 If there are any members of the Board of Commissioners or Directors who do not sign the annual report, the concerned shall specify the reasons in writing in a separate letter attached to the annual report.
-If there are any members of the Board of Commissioners or Directors who do not sign the annual report and did not give reasons in writing, then the members of the Board of Commissioners or Commissioners or Directors who do not sign the annual report and did not give reasons in writing, then the members of the Board of Commissioners or Directors who do not sign the annual report and did not give reasons in writing in a separate letter attached to the annual report shall state in writing in a separate letter attached to the annual report shall state in writing in a separate letter attached to the annual report shall state in writing in a separate letter attached to the annual report.
+If there are any members of the Board of Commissioners or Directors who do not sign the annual report and did not give reasons in writing, then the members of the Board of Commissioners or Directors who sign the annual report shall state in writing in a separate letter attached to the annual report.
 135